 However, bail amounts are often very high.
 When someone cannot afford the full amount, a licensed bail bond agent can post bail on their behalf for a much smaller percentage of the total.

-One of the most common questions families ask is how much it costs to bail someone out of jail in Texas.
+One of the most common questions families ask is:

-In most cases, a bail bond costs approximately 10% of the total bail amount, which is the standard premium charged by licensed bail bond companies.
+In most cases, bail bonds in Houston cost about 10% of the total bail amount.
+This is the standard bail bond premium charged by licensed bail bond companies in Texas.

 Bail Bond Amount Avg.
 Bail Bond Premium (fee)